10 Ways Independent Consultants Can Wow Their Clients

 2. Understand Your Client’s Goals

 To succeed, you’ll need to understand your client on both a micro and macro level.
-On the micro level, you’ll want to understand the goals and objectives for the project at hand.
+On the micro level, you’ll want to understand the goals and objectives of the project at hand.
 But on the macro level, you’ll want to understand how this project fits into the organization as a whole, as well as any key details about the client’s culture that might help you in your engagement.

 3. Speak Your Client’s Language